-Ms. Diggs is responsible for the administration, programs, and strategic plan of the foundation.
+Ms. Diggs is responsible for the administration, programs, and strategic plan of the Still Hope Foundation.
 Her other key duties include fundraising, marketing, and community outreach.
 This is a role which aligns with her background of working at the YWCA and the TCC Women’s Center.

-Monica attended both Old Dominion University and George Mason University, She holds degrees in business and marketing education.
+Ms. Diggs attended Old Dominion University and George Mason University.
+She holds degrees in business and marketing education.
 She is the recipient of the 2015 Excellence Awards, sponsored by the Excellence Awards Virginia program, and was honored by TCC in 2016 with its Martin Luther King Jr. Community Distinguished Service Award.

 A Norfolk native, she attended Norview High School.
 She and her two sons live in Smithfield.

 Robert Y. Green Jr.

 Rob Green is CEO of Caliper, Inc., a multi-million dollar global organization that supports some of the largest companies with human capital solutions.
 In addition to Caliper, Mr. Green has also been a minority owner of SJS Executives d/b/a FPC of Hampton Roads, which supports task orders for the federal government and military agencies.